kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

 # API Documentation: Wallet Withdrawal API

 ## Endpoint: POST `/api/v1/wallet/_withdraw?token={token}`
-This endpoint facilitates the transfer of a user's earned balance from a custodial wallet to their Indigg wallet.
+This endpoint facilitates the transfer of a user's earned balance from a custodial wallet to their KGeN wallet.
 It is designed to handle transactions within the platform without requiring additional information from the user in the request body.

 #### Request Header
 - `Content-Type`: application/json